security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-SFM's location database gives a seperate UUID for every geojson which must be matched to the location.
-This field enables the geographic data used to generate locations to be sepertate and connected to the values in the Locations sheet.
+SFM's location database gives a separate UUID for every geojson which must be matched to the location.
+This field enables the geographic data used to generate locations to be unique, and to connect these unique geojson to the data in the Locations sheet.

 country:annotation